ssadedin/bpipe/docs/Guides/AWS.md

 NOTE: in the current implementation, it is necessary to redundantly specify the access key and secret for both the storage and the executor.

+NOTE2: the name of the key pair is expected to match the file name it is stored in, absent the `.pem` extension.
+For example, if you call the file `my_secret_key.pem` then Bpipe expects the key is called in AWS `my_secret_key`.

 ## Preparing an image

 As shown in the example above, one thing you must provide is an image id.
 This image